dannycahoon/apiWorkshop/tutorials/design/design_api/README.md

 ## Before you begin

-You need to have an account on Apiary.
+- You need to have an account on Apiary.
 You can sign up for a free developer account at http://apiary.io

-## Creating the API
+## Creating the API Design
 ### Log into Apiary
 Point your browser to http://apiary.io and sign in.
 You may see the sample API that was created when you signed up.
 ### Create a new API Project